PrincessEmilu/shiro-game/README.md

-# IGME-106 Spring 2019 Team *YOUR_TEAM_NAME* Overview
+# IGME-106 Spring 2019
+# Team *YOUR_TEAM_NAME*

-This README contains basic information about the project and its artifacts.
-If kept up to date, it will act as a primary dashboard for the project.
+_This README contains basic information about the project and its artifacts.
+If kept up to date, it will act as a primary dashboard for the project._

 ## Team